css-materials/course-site/content/homework/_index.md

 draft: false
 ---

-This section contains the homework assignments for the course and will be updated as the quarter progresses.
+This section will contain the homework assignments for the course.
+Homework will be released weekly, as the quarter progresses.

 There will be a total of seven homework assignments + one opportunity to re-do a past homework to change your grade.
 The seventh homework assignment will act as a final project for the course and cannot be re-done.
+You will have one week to complete each homework.

 The homework assignments are as follows: